 |Integrated patient-centered and clinician-centered interviewing||The interviewer uses both patient-centered and clinician-centered interviewing to elicit physical, personal (includes social), and emotional data from the patient and then synthesizes the data into the biopsychosocial story.|

-This chapter describes a step-by-step, behaviorally defined, patient-centered interviewing method that has been shown in a ...
+This chapter describes a step-by-step, behaviorally defined, patient-centered interviewing method that has been shown in a randomized controlled ...